-Hypogonadism is a syndrome in which insufficient production of sex hormones is observed or observed.
+Hypogonadism is a syndrome in which insufficient production of sex hormones is disturbed or observed.

-Depending on the level of damage, there are:
+Depending on the level of damage, they distinguish:

 - Primary (hypergonadotropic) hypogonadism

-Primary (testicular) hypogonadism - arises from the defeat of testicular tissue, which leads to dysfunction of the testes as the main organ responsible for the production of male sex hormones;
+Primary (testicular) hypogonadism - occurs as a result of damage to the testicular tissue, which leads to impaired testicular function as the main organ responsible for the production of male sex hormones;

-In primary hypogonadism on the basis of feedback, there is an increase in the level of gonadotropic hormones (LH, FSH), so it is called hypergonadotropic hypogonadism.
+With primary hypogonadism by the feedback principle, there is an increase in the level of gonadotropic hormones (LH, FSH), therefore it is called hypergonadotropic hypogonadism.

 - Secondary (hypogonadotropic) hypogonadism

-Secondary (central, hypothalamic-pituitary) hypogonadism is a dysfunction of the sex glands due to a violation of the hypothalamic-pituitary system.
+Secondary (central, hypothalamic-pituitary) hypogonadism - a violation of the function of the gonads arises from a violation of the hypothalamic-pituitary system.
 This disrupts the production of hormones responsible for the synthesis of androgens by the testes.

-When secondary hypogonadism levels of gonadotropic hormones are reduced, which leads to a decrease in secretion of hormones by the testes, therefore, it is called hypogonadotropic hypogonadism.
+With secondary hypogonadism, the levels of gonadotropic hormones are reduced, which leads to a decrease in the secretion of hormones by the testes, which is why it is called hypogonadotropic hypogonadism.